 Exceptions to the Statute of Limitations for IRS Audits

-Most people are aware that the government only has a certain number of years to collect unpaid taxes before the statute of limitations passes and they can no longer pursue you for payment of that tax debt.
+Most people are aware that the government only has a certain number of years to collect unpaid taxes before the statute of limitations passes and they can no longer pursue you for payment of that tax liability.
 However, not everyone is aware that there is also a statute of limitations (or a time frame) in which the IRS can audit your tax return.

 In most cases, the IRS only has three years from the date you filed your tax return, or the date it was due if not filed on time, in which to audit your return.
 If they fail to audit you within that time frame, then they can’t audit you later.
 However, there are a few exceptions.
 Read on to learn more about exceptions to the statute of limitations for IRS audits.